davidcalikes/Late-Gigs/docs/README.md

         During an online meeting with my Code Institute Mentor Richard Wells I found a bug that rejected valid user email addresses.

-        The error was caused by the function used to validate the structure of an email address using regular expressions not validating users who included a period in the first part of the email address.
+        The error was caused by the function used to validate the structure of an email address using regular expressions.
+The email addresss that Richard submitted included a period in the first part of the email address.

-        This was solved by updating the Regex variable that contained the list of valid expressions.
+        This issue was resolved by updating the Regex variable that contained the list of valid expressions.

     <br>